 What triggers these mental and emotional reactions?

 This is the question I answer in what I call The Restorative Method.
-I dive into 5 possible contraindications -- or factors that may make a particular self-care remedy or natural treatment plan inadvisable, less-effective, or, in some cases, harmful.
-If you want to learn more about these 5 contraindications -- and see if one of these could be holding YOU back from feeling better -- join my private (and free) community.
-I host live streams, share the latest content, and open the floor for questions about optimizing the body for health.
-It's a safe place to share your story and feel supported by others walking a similar journey.
-Join us for free today!
+I dive into 5 possible hidden stressors -- or factors that may make a particular self-care remedy or natural treatment plan inadvisable, less-effective, or, in some cases, harmful.
+If you want to learn more about these 5 stressors -- and see if one of these could be holding YOU back from feeling better -- I invite you to take the hidden stressors quiz.

-As always, remember that this is solely for your general knowledge and not a substitute for medical advice.
+As always, please know that this information is solely for your general knowledge and not a substitute for medical advice.
 Always speak with your doctor and team of healthcare providers before making any changes to your diet, exercise, or lifestyle.